Cherreads

 That Evening – The Slums

-Ji-hye's old tent was still standing.
-Barely.
-The slums had deteriorated further during the three months of training.
-Food shortages.
-Disease.
-Despair.
+Ji-hye's old tent was still standing, the slums had deteriorated further during the three months of training, food shortages, disease.

 Ji-hye found Yoo near the medical tent.
 "You came back."

-"It might be.
-But someone has to try."
+"It might be, but someone has to try, don't I? "

 "Why does it have to be you?
 You're eleven months old."

-Ji-hye hugged him.
-Tight.
-"You saved my son once.
-During the Surge battle.
-He was on the defensive line.
-Your warnings kept him alive.
-I never thanked you properly."
+Ji-hye hugged him, tight.
+"You saved my son once, during the Surge battle.
+He was on the defensive line, your warnings were invaluable, I never thanked you properly."

 Min-jun's Story

-Ji-hye's son was training in a makeshift yard—spear forms, precise and deadly.
-Silver rank 22.
-Young face but old eyes.
+Ji-hye's son was training in a makeshift yard, spear forms, precise and deadly, Silver rank 22, he was young but had much fighting experience.

 "That's me."

-"Stupid plan.
-Seventy percent chance of erasure.
-Better odds in Ascension Protocol."
+"Stupid plan, there's seventy percent chance of erasure, even better odds in Ascension Protocol."

 Min-jun grunted.
 "Fair point."
 He resumed training.
 Thrust, spin, slash.
-Each movement economical.
-"I wanted to thank you.
-For the Surge battle.
-Mom said you coordinated defense."
+"I wanted to thank you, for the helping during the former monster rampage, Mom said you coordinated defense."

-"I just had Energy Sense.
-Saw the attacks coming."
+"I just had Energy Sense, and saw the attacks coming."

 Everyone's so confident I'm going to die.